Leo927/EGMServer/README.md

 The server will redirect back to user app.
 Results are loaded in redirect url as search parameters.

-The returned parameters are: uid, uname, token.
+The returned body contains the fields:
+* uid
+* uname
+* token

 Typical return url looks like: exp://172.16.1.66:19000/--/?uid:<uid>&uname:<uname>&token:<token>